betagouv/ClasseA12/README.md

 # Deployment

-The frontend static files are pushed to a git repository using [gh-pages](https://www.npmjs.com/package/gh-pages) with `npm run deploy`
+The frontend static files are pushed to a git repository using [gh-pages](https://www.npmjs.com/package/gh-pages) with `yarn run deploy`

 For this second part to work, here's the recipe: